SebastJava/Ubuntu-logo/README.md

 <br>

-## The Canonical/Ubuntu Logo Version 2025
+## Version 2025: Same Look But Precise Engineering

 ![Presentation-Ubuntu-logo-v2022-vs-v2025](Presentation/Presentation-Ubuntu-logo-v2022-vs-v2025.png)

 I created many versions but the core version is [logo-v2025-plain-450x708.svg](logo-v2025-plain-450x708.svg).
-You can check the code: it is pretty pure.
+You can check the SVG code: that's pretty pure.
+You can instantly see that's absolute precision.

+And please don't be too surprised by the odd dimensions: the goal was to remake a logo very similar to the 2022 version, but using only integers.
+And anyway, SVG stands for "Scalable Vector Graphics", so you can resize it to your needs.

 Okay, it's just a logo.
 But this logo is the first thing I see when I start my computer.
 A well-designed logo will inspire all my work.
 Here are some excerpts from [Our brand values](https://design.ubuntu.com/brand) :